VCW2021/Stock-analysis/README.md

 Purpose:

-The purpose of this project is to refactor VBA code to loop through all data one time in order to collect information in the year 2017 and 2018 to determine the stocks are worth investing in.
-The goal for this round is to increase the efficiency of the original code, by refactoring the the code the script should successfully run faster.
+The purpose of this project is to refactor VBA code to loop through all data given one time in order to collect information in the year 2017 and 2018 to determine if stocks are worth investing in.
+The goal is to increase the efficiency of the original code, by refactoring the code, the script should successfully run faster.

 The Results: